Shadow Ringing of Black Holes from Photon Sphere Quasinormal Modes: Time-Dependent Shadows from QNM Ringdown

 We model the ringdown geometry as a single $(\ell,m)$ linear perturbation of Schwarzschild, represented by a gauge-invariant master field that obeys a one-dimensional wave equation on the tortoise line.
-We adopt the Regge–Wheeler (axial/odd) and Zerilli (polar/even) formalisms and reconstruct the metric perturbation $h_{\mu\nu}$ entering the geodesic Hamiltonian Eq. \eqref{eq:hamil}–\eqref{eq:lin_trans}.
+We adopt the Regge-Wheeler (axial/odd) and Zerilli (polar/even) formalisms and reconstruct the metric perturbation $h_{\mu\nu}$ entering the geodesic Hamiltonian Eq. \eqref{eq_hamil}-\eqref{eq_lin_trans}.

-Introduce the tortoise coordinate $r_*=r+2M\ln\!\big(r/2M-1\big)$.
-For each $(\ell,m)$ with $\ell\ge2$, define the axial and polar master fields $\Psi_{\ell m}^{\text{(ax)}}(t,r)$ and $\Psi_{\ell m}^{\text{(pol)}}(t,r)$ obeying Eq. \eqref{eq:wave_eq} with potentials in Eqs. \eqref{eq:RW_pot}-\eqref{eq:Zer_pot}.
+Introduce the tortoise coordinate $r_*=r+2M\ln\!\left(r/2M-1\right)$.
+For each $(\ell,m)$ with $\ell\ge2$, define the axial and polar master fields $\Psi_{\ell m}^{\text{(ax)}}(t,r)$ and $\Psi_{\ell m}^{\text{(pol)}}(t,r)$ obeying Eq. \eqref{eq_wave_eq} with potentials in Eqs. \eqref{eq_RW_pot}-\eqref{eq_Zer_pot}.
 We work in the frequency domain,

-leading to the radial ODE Eq. \eqref{eq:ode} with QNM boundary conditions Eq. \eqref{eq:rad_bound_con}.
+leading to the radial ODE Eq. \eqref{eq_ode} with QNM boundary conditions Eq. \eqref{eq_rad_bound_con}.
 These select discrete complex frequencies $\omega=\omega_{\ell n}$ (with $\operatorname{Im}\omega<0$) and corresponding eigenfunctions $\psi_{\ell m,\ell n}^{(s)}(r)$.
 In the ringdown window we keep a single mode and suppress the overtone label when unambiguous.
 Near the horizon and at spatial infinity, the master fields behave as

 with complex amplitudes $\mathcal{A}_H^{(s)},\mathcal{A}_\infty^{(s)}$ fixed up to an overall normalization.
 We adopt the normalization